doublez13/Bare-Metal-Kubernetes-Setup/Bare-Metal-Provision/README.md

 2. Disable IPv6 if you're not using it.
 It just makes things easier to toubleshoot in my opinion.
 3. Firewall
     1. IPTables works great, and is what I use.
 I've read Firewalld works okay as well.
-    2. Create iptables rules, and set them to load on boot (the the `iptables.up.rules` file)
+    2. Create iptables rules, and set them to load on boot (the `iptables.up.rules` file)

 ## Install container runtime
 1. Add Docker repo